English & Reading (including Phonics)

 English Curriculum (Reading & Writing) :

-Here are Northfield St. Nicholas we aim to transform the way that teachers teach and the way that children feel about reading and writing through the Power of Reading.
+Here are Northfield St. Nicholas we aim to transform the way that teachers teach and the way that children feel about reading and writing through the CUSP reading and writing curriculum.

 All children engage with high quality picture books, novels, poetry and non-fiction texts thorough a wide range of teaching approaches.
 Children are immersed into texts through, music, art, drama, discussion and role play.
 Other approaches include responding to illustrations, book talk, story mapping and book making.
 Children take ownership of the texts and engage with them deeply.